Last Updated on

 Why is it a Winter Wassail Festival and not a Spring or Summer Wassail?

 Wassail is all about blessing the trees while they are dormant, before the growing season.
 Part of the revelry and music is meant to “wake” the tree roots to start producing a good crop.
+If you are planning on visiting Michigan in the summer, consider trying these things to do in Petoskey or things to do in Michigan’s Upper Peninsula.

 What is there to do at a Winter Wassail Festival?